ansys/pyansys-dev-guide/README.rst

 The documentation directory ``doc`` contains the full PyAnsys library documentation including:

 - The same information as the README on the main page.
-Reuse the ``README.rst`` if possible to avoid duplication.
+Reuse the ``README.rst`` file if possible to avoid duplication.
-- In-depth getting started including installation details.
+- In-depth getting started information, including installation details.
 - API Reference containing `Sphinx autosummary API documentation <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_.
 - User guide containing basic examples, thorough description of the library, use case scenarios, descriptive examples explaining methodology.
-- Examples gallery containing jupyter notebook examples.
+- Examples consisting of Jupyter Notebooks.
-- Contributing section (can be linked to the about page general contributing section).
+- Contributing section, which can be linked to general "Contributing" section of the About page.

-For further details regarding the the structure of the documentation directory, see `pyansys-sphinx-theme <https://sphinxdocs.pyansys.com/>`_.
+For more information about the structure of the documentation directory, see `pyansys-sphinx-theme <https://sphinxdocs.pyansys.com/>`_.

 Abstraction and Encapsulation
 =============================
-Abstraction in Python is the process of hiding the real implementation of an application from the user and emphasizing only on usage of it.
+Abstraction in Python is the process of hiding the real implementation of an application from the user and emphasizing only usage.

-One of the main aims of PyAnsys libraries is to wrap data and methods within units of execution while hiding data or parameters in protected variables.
+One of the main objectives of PyAnsys libraries is to wrap data and methods within units of execution while hiding data or parameters in protected variables.
 The following sections demonstrate how applications or complex services expose functionalities that matter to the user and hide all else.
-For example, background details, implementation and hidden states do not need to be exposed.
+For example, background details, implementation, and hidden states do not need to be exposed.

 Application Interface Abstraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Many Ansys applications are designed around user interaction within a
 desktop GUI-based environment.
-As such, scripts are often recorded
+Consequently, scripts recorded
-directly from user sessions and are in the context manipulating a
+directly from user sessions and in the context of manipulating the
 desktop application.
-Instead, scripts should be written for an API structured
+Instead, scripts should be written for an API
-around data represented as classes and modules.
+that is structured around data represented as classes and modules.

 PyAnsys seeks to make the API a "first class citizen" in regards to
-interacting with Ansys's products by presenting the product as a
+interacting with an Ansys product by presenting the product as a
 stateful data model.
-Consider the following comparison between the
+Consider the following comparison between using a
-recorded script from AEDT and the PyAEDT example where we create an
+recorded script from AEDT versus the PyAEDT libary to create an
 open region in the active editor:

 +------------------------------------------------------+----------------------------------------------+